 How does one make a Bias Incident Report?

-The University of Mary Washington urges all members of the University to promptly report all bias incidents at https://cm.maxient.com/reportingform.php?UnivofMaryWashington&layout id=10 in Student Affairs.
-Reports of employee conduct will be followed up by the Office of Human Resources.
-For all reports containing contact information, a designated staff member will contact the reporting person and will be available to meet with him or her to explore a plan for resolution and to provide information about related University policies, procedures, and services.
+The University of Mary Washington urges all members of the University to promptly report all bias incidents at https://cm.maxient.com/reportingform.php?UnivofMaryWashington&layout_id=10

 What happens to the report?